-Jill Vardy was appointed Advisor (Communications) and Chief of Staff to the Governor and Senior Deputy Governor, effective 3 January 2017.
-In this role, she provides strategic communications advice on major corporate and policy-related issues and works closely with Executive Council and department chiefs to maximize the work priorities and schedules of the Governor and Senior Deputy Governor.
+Jill Vardy was appointed Advisor (Communications) and Chief of Staff, effective 3 January 2017.
+In this role, she provides strategic communications advice on major corporate and policy-related issues and works closely with Executive Council and department chiefs to maximize the Governor’s schedule and work priorities.
 She also plays a key role in strategic thinking and engagement with the Bank’s partners and stakeholders.

 Ms. Vardy spent 14 years covering economics, finance, government policy and the technology sector for The Financial Post (later incorporated into the National Post).
 After covering economics in Toronto, she spent six years as a Parliament Hill reporter in Ottawa and six years as the National Post’s senior technology writer and columnist.
 In addition to writing, she also appeared frequently as a business panelist on CBC radio and television and taught economics and business journalism at Carleton University.